Skip to main content

 Structured Output

 New in version 2.14.1 When you need validated, typed data instead of free-form text, use the result_type parameter.
 FastMCP ensures the LLM returns data matching your type, handling validation and retries automatically.
 The result_type parameter accepts Pydantic models, dataclasses, and basic types like int, list[str], or dict[str, int].
+When you specify a result type, FastMCP automatically creates a final_response tool that the LLM calls to provide its response.
+If validation fails, the error is sent back to the LLM for retry.

 from pydantic import BaseModel